Light-induced Floquet spin-triplet Cooper pairs in unconventional magnets: Nontrivial light-matter interaction in unconventional magnets and its Floquet description

-The Floquet formalism applies to both non-superconducting and superconducting systems, with their respective Floquet Hamiltonians denoted by $H_F^{q,\sigma}(\bm{k})$ and the Floquet BdG Hamiltonian $\mathcal{H}_F^{q,\nu}(\bm{k})$.
-The full set of Floquet components associated with the general unconventional magnet defined in Eq. (\ref{eq_aq}) is presented in App. \ref{ApdxA}.
-The corresponding superconducting Floquet components can be obtained analogously by incorporating Nambu space.
-In the following, we detail the explicit forms of the Floquet components $H_n^{q,\sigma}(\bm{k})$ and $\mathcal{H}_n^{q,\nu}(\bm{k})$ under CPL and LPL drives, focusing specifically on $d$-wave and $p$-wave magnets and their superconducting counterparts.
+The Floquet approach discussed above applies to unconventional magnets without and with superconductivity, whose Floquet Hamiltonian we denote, respectively, as $H_F^{q,\sigma}(\bm{k})$ and $\mathcal{H}_F^{q,\nu}(\bm{k})$.
+In the following, we detail the explicit forms of the Floquet components $H_{n,\beta}^{q,\sigma}(\bm{k})$ and $\mathcal{H}_{n,\beta}^{q,\nu}(\bm{k})$ under light drives denoted by $\beta=\{{\rm CPL, LPL}\}$, focusing specifically on $d$-wave and $p$-wave unconventional magnets without and with superconductivity.
+For $d$-wave altermagnets in the normal state, we find that the elements of the Floquet Hamiltonian are given by